Easy WP SMTP

 To get started, log in to your Gmail or Google Workspace account.

-From your account dashboard, go to App passwords in your security settings and click on the Select app dropdown.
+From your account dashboard, go to App passwords in your security settings and click the Select app dropdown.

 Next, select the Other (Custom name) option from the dropdown menu.